Code-the-Dream-School/intro-to-programming/instructions/common/how-to-pull-request.md

 ## Step 4: Select the "Base" repository dropdown and choose your forked repository

-Be sure that you're creating a pull request to *your* base repository and not the Code-the-Dream-School repository!
+Be sure that you're creating a pull request to *your* base repository (the circled option) and **NOT** the Code-the-Dream-School repository (where the arrow is pointing)!

 ![Create Pull Request: Step 4](../assets/create-pull-request/step-4.jpg)